How to Choose Keywords for SEO

 e.
 Use repetition and variations

-Whether you decide to do SEO on your own, or hire a SEO services company, it all starts with comprehensive keyword planning.
+Whether you decide to do SEO on your own or hire an SEO services company, it all starts with comprehensive keyword planning.
 Get this part right, and you have won half the battle.

 - SEO Marketing: How to Use SEO to Market Your Business Online

 - Brand Awareness versus Lead Generation: When and where to invest to increase your ROI